 A daily water condition and tide report is available via the Palm Beach County website.

 If you swim, snorkel or scuba dive at the Blue Heron Bridge, you must know the rules, and be incredibly careful.

 Be aware of your limitations, and those of anyone else in your group.
 Always err on the side of safety and be conservative with your choices.

 This list is not comprehensive.
 Be sure to take all necessary precautions, and ensure your own safety.
 If you’re not sure about anything, ask a qualified professional like a lifeguard.

 There are swim buoys and markers which designate the swim area, and guarded swimming area.

-Divers and snorkelers must carry proper dive flags.
-They are not allowed to be submerged inside the guarded swimming area, or breathe from scuba regulators.
+Divers and snorkelers must carry proper dive flags and stay near them.
+Divers are not allowed to be submerged inside the guarded swimming area, or breathe from scuba regulators.
 This is because it would make it impossible for lifeguards to identify struggling swimmers, vs. those who are submerging safely.